Back to National Guide

 What Affects the Cost

 • Clearing method.
-Electric eel or rods for simple blockages.
-High-pressure jetting for roots or hardened grease.
-CCTV adds a diagnostic component.
+Electric eel or rods for simple blockages ($100–$300).
+High-pressure jetting for roots or hardened grease ($300–$600).
+CCTV adds $250–$550 for a diagnostic component.

 • Tree root intrusion.
 Moreton Bay figs, gum trees, and ornamental figs in established suburbs have aggressive root systems that target drain joints.
+Adelaide's mature street plantings predate PVC drainage by decades.

 • Pipe age and material.
 Pre-1980 clay pipes with cement mortar joints are the most susceptible to root entry and displacement.
+Joints every 600mm mean a 20-metre sewer run has over 30 potential root entry points.

 A grease blockage in a kitchen drain cleared with an electric eel in a newer Seaford home sits toward $100.
 Recurring root intrusion from mature figs in a pre-1970 clay sewer line in Unley, requiring extended jetting and CCTV investigation of displaced joints, pushes toward $700.

 Blocked drains can escalate quickly when sewage backs up into showers or floor wastes.
-After-hours, weekend, and public holiday callouts carry premium rates.
+After-hours, weekend, and public holiday callouts carry significant premium rates.
 If only one drain is slow and there is no sewage overflow, scheduling during business hours saves money.
 If sewage is backing up or multiple fixtures are affected, call immediately.

 Adelaide-Specific Considerations